mtlgreen/mtlgreen.com/content/activities/01-07-2017-Big_Sample_Post/index.md

 ## Line Breaks

-My basic recommendation for learning how line breaks work is to experiment and discover -- hit &lt;Enter&gt; once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
+My basic recommendation for learning how line breaks work is to experiment and discover -- hit &ltEnter&gt once (i.e., insert one newline), then hit it twice (i.e., insert two newlines), see what happens.
 You'll soon learn to get what you want.
 "Markdown Toggle" is your friend.

 Here are some things to try out: